Kei Islands of Maluku – Finding Paradise

 We did come across one very sad episode here though.
 On our way back, we noticed a massive turtle lying on its back in the blazing sun with a hook stuck on its side.
 It was clearly dying and seemed to be suffering, and I could only hope that it would meet its end as soon as possible.
 Incidents such as these are very thought-provoking.

-Whilst this would be greatly frowned upon in the western world, here, in this little fishing village in a very poor and remote part of Indonesia, locals do not have the luxury of choosing their food, and we’re pretty sure that such a catch would at least feed the entire village.
+Whilst this would be greatly frowned upon in the western world, here, in this little fishing village on Kei Kecil, a very poor and remote part of Indonesia, locals do not have the luxury of choosing their food, and we’re pretty sure that such a catch would at least feed the entire village.

 Further up the coast, after crossing a very scary wooden bridge (although eventually we became used to crossing scarier-looking bridges in Papua!) a road leads slightly inland to Goa Hawang, a set of caves with shimmering blue lagoons at the bottom.
 It is perfectly possible to take a dip in the lagoons which reminded us of Crystal Cave in Kupang, West Timor.
 We thought that the second cave was more beautiful than the first.
 Entrance fee is 10,000 IDR (about €0.60).

-As explained above, this white sand beach turns into mud sometimes due to tidal differences and is not great for swimming.
+As explained above, this white sand beach (where Savannah Cottages are located) turns into mud sometimes due to tidal differences and is not great for swimming.
 The beach is however, incredibly quiet, shaded and great to relax on if you’re looking at doing nothing at all except maybe reading a book.
 Seagulls make their way across the sand in the evenings and the sunset colours are gorgeous!

 This cave does not look remarkable from the outside, but once inside you will notice ancient paintings on its walls and featuring arrows, the sun, animals and so on.
 The cave is still being examined by archaeologists and researchers who make the journey here in an attempt to discover all about the nomads previously inhabiting the coastal caves of the Maluku province.